 3. Examine your most important values.
 Take self-care seriously.
 One study indicates that most airplane crashes involve sleep deprivation.
-Even if you are not a pilot or a person in a high-risk profession, you can’t afford to dismiss the value of good self-care during a crisis.
+Even if you are not a pilot or a person in a high-risk profession, you can’t afford to dismiss the value of good self-care.
 Your choices not only impact you; they affect everyone around you.
 Remember what the flight attendants tell us: in the event of an emergency, put the oxygen mask on yourself first.
-If you don’t care for yourself well, you may not be able to care for anyone else.
+If you don’t care for yourself well, you won’t be able to care well for others.

 4. Go to sleep at the same time every night and wake up at the same time every morning.
+Even on weekends.
 The more you wake up at the same time, the more your brain unconsciously tries to help you go to sleep at the desired time.

 5. Design a wind-down routine.

-- Get in bed a ½ hour to one hour before you want to be asleep.
+- Get in bed a ½ hour before you want to be asleep.
 It’s normal to need ½ hour to fall asleep.
 Do self-soothing practices.

-- Listen to my guided meditation: “A Journey into Wholeness.”
+- Listen to my guided meditation to unwind: “A Journey into Wholeness.”
 Click here for the MP3.
 Click here for the CD.

 - Listen to The Ultimate Brain meditation with stereo headphones.
 These are soothing engineered theta wave sound patterns that move you into a state of very deep relaxation.
 I use it daily.
 It’s free on YouTube.
 Search for Tom Kenyon The Ultimate Brain video booster cz 720p 2212017